This post may contain affiliate links that allow us to earn a small commission at no additional cost to you.

 Do you have any tips for leaping higher?
 My dance teacher says my leaps are good, but I wish I could get higher in the air.
 What can I do?

-- Practice leaping with no prep, or only one step preceding the leap.
+- Practice leaping with no prep or only one step preceding the leap.
 No chasse, no chaine, no run-run.
-Just one step in plié and LEAP!
-The more you practice leaping without a prep, the better and higher your leaps will get with the prep.
+Just one step in deep plié and LEAP!
+The more you practice leaping without a prep (standing position); the better and higher your leaps will get with the prep.

-- Think travel the leap rather than try to stop it mid air.
-You will not only go higher but your back leg will stay up longer and straighter, too!
+- Think of traveling the leap rather than trying to stop it mid-air.
+You will not only go higher, but your back leg will stay up longer and straighter!

 - As you leap, look up a bit to help increase your height in leaps.

 - Experiment with different shapes and styles of leaps – Different styles of leaps may feel more comfortable.
 From straight-leg leaps, to split leaps to switch leaps, each one requires slightly different skills.

 - While trying to improve the height in your leaps, remember not to sacrifice height for proper technique such as keeping your toes pointed and your knees straight.